Page 03 – Islam, our choice!

 As of 2023, the global Muslim population has reached 2 billion, which makes Islam the fastest-growing religion in the world, it is projected to reach 2.8 billion by 2050, in just 25 years.

 Curiosity often leads people to explore Islam, and many discover that the media’s portrayal of Islam is distorted.
-As they read and learn more, the truth touches their hearts, and the message becomes clear: God is one, just as all the prophets have said.
+As they read and learn more, the truth touches their hearts, and the message becomes clear: God is one, just as all the prophets have said over the centuries.

-Much like the new Muslim featured in the video from Holland, thousands of new Muslims from the US, Europe, and Australia have shared their personal journeys and stories on YouTube and TikTok (which you can watch later in the “Video Gallery” on this website).
+Much like the new Muslim featured in the video from Holland, thousands of new Muslims from the US, Europe, and Australia are sharing their personal journeys and stories on YouTube and TikTok (which you can watch later in the “Video Gallery” on this website).
 In their videos, they explain what inspired or compelled them to embrace Islam.
 Often, their journeys began with unanswered questions or unsatisfactory answers, and they found the clarity they were seeking only after discovering Islam.
-According to Wikipedia, about 80% of religious conversions in U.S. prisons, as well as in most of Europe, the UK, and Australia, are to Islam.

-If you ever have the chance to visit a Muslim country, you would be amazed about people’s kindness and hospitality unlike portrayed by the media, just imaging if it was true, and that 2 billion Muslims were as bad as they’re often depicted in the media, the world would be in chaos.
-The videos you often see in the media tend to always focus on the same regions: Afghanistan, Pakistan, Palestine, and Syria.
-So, let’s assume for a moment that everyone (man, women, children) living in those countries were violent or terrorists—together, they would still account for less than 10% of the global peaceful Muslim population worldwide.
+What people hear most often in the mainstream media is about Islamic countries, not Islam itself.
+If you ever have the chance to visit a Muslim country, you would be amazed by the kindness and hospitality of the people, which is unlike what is portrayed by the media.
+Just imagine if it were true, and that 2 billion Muslims were as bad as they’re depicted in the media, the world would be in chaos.
+The videos you often see in the media tend to focus on the same regions: Afghanistan, Pakistan, Palestine, and Syria.
+So, let’s assume for a moment that everyone (men, women, and children) living in those countries were all actually violent or terrorists.
+They would still account for less than 10% of the global peaceful Muslim population worldwide.
+So, what about the other 90%?
+How come they are never covered in the Western media?
+I will let you decide and answer that question.

 Muslims believe in one all-powerful God (called Allah in Arabic), who created the universe.
 This is the same God worshipped by all the prophets throughout history, such as Adam, Noah, Abraham, Moses, and Jesus (peace be upon them).
 As mentioned on page 02, “The Prophets of God,” Muslims believe the final message from God was given to Prophet Muhammad (peace be upon him), who is considered the last of the prophets.
 The Quran, which Muslims believe to be the exact word of God, along with the teachings of Prophet Muhammad (called the Sunnah), help guide Muslims in all aspects of their lives: spiritual, moral, and social.